kashinath19/Air_Quality_Project/README.md

-# Air_Quality_Project

-## Overview
-This project analyzes air quality trends in urban cities to raise public health awareness and inform policy decisions.
-Using a synthetic dataset of 10,500 records, I performed data cleaning, exploratory data analysis (EDA), visualization, and predictive modeling to uncover pollution patterns and forecast future Air Quality Index (AQI) levels.
-The project demonstrates proficiency in  Excel delivering actionable insights through an interactive dashboard.

-## Dataset
-The dataset, air_quality_dataset.csv, contains 10,500 rows and 10 columns, including:

-Date, City, AQI, PM2.5, PM10, CO, NO2, SO2, O3, Temperature.
-It simulates air quality data for cities like Delhi, Mumbai, New York, London, and Tokyo from 2015 to May 2025.
-Data Quality Issues: Includes 500 duplicates, 10% null values in PM2.5, NO2, and Temperature, mixed date formats (e.g., "YYYY-MM-DD" vs. "DD/MM/YYYY"), typos in City (e.g., "delhi" vs. "Delhi"), and invalid values (e.g., negative AQI).

-## Objectives
-Clean and preprocess messy air quality data for analysis.
-Analyze pollution trends across cities, identifying high-risk areas and seasonal patterns.
-Visualize findings through an interactive  dashboard.
-Predict future AQI levels  to support public health initiatives.

-## Tools and Technologies

-Excel : Data cleaning, EDA and transformation (e.g., handling nulls, removing duplicates), Summary statistics and pivot tables, Interactive dashboard creation.

-## Key Features
-Data Cleaning:
-Removed 500 duplicates .
-Imputed 10% null values in PM2.5 and NO2 .
-Standardized Date formats and corrected typos in City.
-Exploratory Data Analysis (EDA):
-Identified Delhi as the most polluted city with an average AQI of 180.
-Found strong correlations between PM2.5 and low temperatures (correlation coefficient: 0.75).

-## Visualization:
-Built a  dashboard with:
-Bar chart: Average AQI by city.
-Heatmap: PM2.5 levels across months.
-Slicers: Filter by year and city.

-## Project Structure
-generate_air_quality_dataset.py: Python script to create the synthetic dataset. air_quality_dataset.csv: Synthetic dataset with 10,500 rows. air_quality_analysis.ipynb: Jupyter Notebook with data cleaning, EDA, and predictive modeling. air_quality_dashboard.pbix: Power BI file containing the interactive dashboard. screenshots/: Folder with dashboard and chart screenshots.

-## How to Use
-Collect Dataset:
-Collect the air_quality_dataset.csv from Kaggle.
-Explore Analysis:
-Open air_quality_analysis.csv in Excel to view data cleaning, EDA, and modeling steps.

-## Problems Identified, Tools Used, and Achieved
-Problems Identified: Handled 500 duplicates, 10% null values, mixed date formats, and invalid AQI values (e.g., negative AQI) using Excel.
-Tools Used:  excel is used for data cleaning ,preprocessing, summaries, and  for visualization.
-Achieved: Delivered a  dashboard.
+# 🌍🌫️ Air Quality Project 🏙️📊
+## 📖 Overview
+The Air Quality Project analyzes air pollution trends across major urban cities to raise awareness about public health and inform policy-making.
+Leveraging a dataset of 10,500 air quality records from 2015 to May 2025, the project demonstrates data cleaning, visualization, and analysis through Excel and an interactive dashboard.

+## 🖼️ Dashboard Preview

+## 📂 Dataset
+The dataset, air_quality_dataset.xlsx, contains:

+Columns: Date, City, AQI, PM2.5, PM10, CO, NO2, SO2, O3, Temperature.

+Simulates air quality trends for cities such as Delhi, Mumbai, New York, London, and Tokyo.

+Data Quality Issues:

+500 duplicates.

+10% null values in PM2.5, NO2, and Temperature.

+Mixed date formats (e.g., "YYYY-MM-DD" vs. "DD/MM/YYYY").

+Typos in City (e.g., "delhi" vs. "Delhi").

+Invalid values (e.g., negative AQI).

+## 🎯 Objectives
+ 🧹 Clean and preprocess messy air quality data.

+ 📊 Analyze pollution trends across cities, highlighting seasonal patterns and high-risk zones.

+ 🎨 Visualize findings in an interactive dashboard.

+ 🔮 Forecast future AQI levels to support public health initiatives.

+## 🛠️ Tools and Technologies
+## Excel:
+🖊️ Used for data cleaning, transformation, EDA, and dashboard creation.

+## ✨ Features
+## 🧹 Data Cleaning
+Removed 500 duplicates.

+Imputed null values for PM2.5 and NO2.

+Standardized date formats and fixed city typos.

+## 📊 Exploratory Data Analysis (EDA)
+Identified Delhi as the most polluted city (average AQI: 180).

+Found strong correlations between PM2.5 levels and low temperatures (correlation coefficient: 0.75).

+## 🎨 Dashboard Highlights
+Bar Charts: Show average AQI by city and pollutant distribution.

+Heatmap: Displays PM2.5 levels across months.

+Interactive Filters: Allow slicing data by year and city.

+## 🏗️ Project Structure
+Air_Quality_Project_Dashboard.png: Visualization of the interactive dashboard.

+air_quality_dataset.xlsx: Dataset used for the analysis.

+## 📖 How to Use
+## 📥 Download Dataset:
+Clone this repository and open the file air_quality_dataset.xlsx in Excel.

+## 🖊️ Explore the Dashboard: Use Air_Quality_Project_Dashboard.png as a reference to replicate or analyze the insights.

+## 🧗 Challenges Overcome
+Fixed invalid AQI values (e.g., negatives).

+Resolved mixed date formats.

+Delivered an insightful and interactive dashboard.

+## 🔮 Future Improvements
+Add predictive analytics for forecasting AQI trends.

+Integrate real-time data streams for up-to-date insights.

+Enhance analysis by including more environmental factors (e.g., wind speed).